Ellen Gilchrist: Life and career

 Ellen Louise Gilchrist was born in Vicksburg, Mississippi, on February 20, 1935.
 She spent part of her childhood on a plantation owned by her maternal grandparents.
 She earned a Bachelor of Arts degree in philosophy and studied creative writing under renowned writer Eudora Welty at Millsaps College.
 Later in life, Gilchrist enrolled in the creative writing program at the University of Arkansas, where she received an MFA.

-Gilchrist was married and divorced four times (two marriages and divorces were with the same man) and had three children.
-She lived in Fayetteville, Arkansas, and Ocean Springs, Mississippi.
-She was a professor of creative writing and contemporary fiction at the University of Arkansas.
+Gilchrist was married and divorced four times (two with the same man) and had three children from her first and third marriages to the same man.
+She lived in New Orleans, Louisiana, Fayetteville, Arkansas, and Ocean Springs, Mississippi.
+She was a professor of creative writing and contemporary fiction at the University of Arkansas for over 20 years.
 Her work was noted for its focus on culture and society in the South.

 Gilchrist was heard regularly as a commentator on National Public Radio's Morning Edition from 1984 to 1985.
 Her NPR commentaries have been published in her book Falling Through Space.

 Gilchrist died from breast cancer at home in Ocean Springs on the evening of January 30, 2024, at the age of 88.
-She was survived by her sons Pierre Gilchrist, Marshall Peteet Walker Jr., and Garth Gilchrist Walker, as well as 18 grandchildren, 10 great grandchildren, and her brother Robert Alford Gilchrist.
+She was survived by her sons Pierre Gautier Walker, Marshall Peteet Walker Jr., and Garth Gilchrist Walker, as well as 18 grandchildren, 10 great grandchildren, and her brother Robert Alford Gilchrist.